I try to write the headlines to these as their own content warning, so you won’t read them if they’d upset you. But this is no way to live.

 Peace has too often eluded me, but I woke up from a powerful dream this morning with an unprecedented calm that feels like how I’m guessing a person at peace must feel.

-All I remember about the start of the dream was that I was at the house that our family moved into when I was a teenager.
-My parents, both of whom are gone now, were younger versions of themselves in the dream than they ever were when we lived in that house.
+I was at the house that our family moved into when I was a teenager.
+My parents, both gone now, were younger in the dream than when we lived there.
 They were complaining that I had broken a part of a doorway leading to the back patio.
 I had not.

 “Let’s just blame Carly,” I said, angrily.
 “Everyone will believe she did it.
 Let’s blame her.”